OmegaPath/chemml-purple-agent/README.md

 # ChemML Purple Agent

-A competition-grade ML engineering agent for [AgentBeats](https://agentbeats.dev) — Sprint 2, Research Agent track (MLE-Bench).
+A ML engineering agent for [AgentBeats](https://agentbeats.dev) — Sprint 2, Research Agent track (MLE-Bench).

 ## What This Agent Does